 - Social Sciences: Anthropology, Urban Planning & Sustainability

 There is no language requirement for this program.
 Courses are taught in English.

-Courses listed as four-hundred-level are seminars on special topics and are reserved for those able to engage in advanced work.
+Courses listed only at the four-hundred-level are seminars on special topics and are reserved for those able to engage in advanced work.

-While you will of course spend time in a traditional classroom participating in lectures and discussions, one of the unique parts about the BCA Athens program is the ability to enroll in courses that substantial on site components.
-You should seriously consider incorporating one of the courses that are taught on site in archaeological sites and museums around Athens into your schedule.
+While you will of course spend time in a traditional classroom participating in lectures and discussions, one of the unique parts about the BCA Athens program is the ability to enroll in courses with substantial on site components.
+You should seriously consider incorporating a course that is taught on site at archaeological sites and museums around Athens into your schedule.
 The courses include Aegean & Ancient Greek Art & Archaeology and The Archaeology of Athens.

 Credits/Number of Courses

 Courses are typically worth three-credits each and you should plan take between four and five courses while in Athens.
 All Modern Greek language classes and the first and second semester of Ancient Greek, which meet for a total of 60 contact hours during a semester, are worth four-credits each.

 Course Registration information